pixelbar/pixelbar.github.io/_posts/2023-06-28-Pixelbar-has-experienced-an-unexpected-issue.md

 More info about the fire on the website of [Flashfoto]([Duck Duck Go](https://duckduckgo.com))

 At this moment we have no idea how we are going to proceed, but keep following us to stay up to date on our plans and to help us rebuild!

+Small note to all hackers around Rotterdam, Please do not visit the space at this moment since it may be unsafe.